BryanSchuetz/dai/who-we-are/europe-solutions.md

   <p><strong>Sustainable Energy and Transport</strong></p>

   <p>Effective and renewable energy systems and sustainable infrastructure are essential for economic growth and rising
     standards of living.
-DAI works to enable the delivery of energy policies and their effective implementation at international, national, and local levels.</p>
+DAI works to enable the delivery of sustainable energy policies and their effective implementation at international, national, and local levels.</p>

   <p><a href="/our-work/solutions/environment" class="primary-block--button">Read More<svg class="redirect" viewBox="0 0 36 70" preserveAspectRatio="xMinYMax meet"> <use xlink:href="#redirect"></use></svg></a></p>